MAMDANI’S ILL-ADVISED PLAN FOR NYC’S HOMELESS

 Few people in history are so recognizable that with the mere mention of their initials one instantly knows about whom you are talking.
 Such is the case with John Fitzgerald Kennedy, the 35th President of the United States.
 He flashed across our lives like a comet, brilliant but brief.
 He was only president for 1,000 days before he was assassinated, yet, even today, people remember him and recognize his name.

 What was strange about the whole incident was the lack of reliable information.
 It wasn’t like today when news is known and disseminated instantaneously.
-It might be hard for you youngsters to believe, but there was no Facebook, no Twitter, no cell phones, no internet.
+It might be hard for you youngsters to believe, but there was no Facebook, no Twitter, no cell phones, no Tik-Tok, no internet.
+Even computers were in their relative infancy.

 Communication between New York, where, at the time, all media communications were centered, and Dallas was sketchy.
 Even worse, Dealey Square, the site of the assassination, was not close to the addresses of the network news’ Dallas offices.
 Reporters on the scene had to communicate by public telephone, when they could find one.
 Often, competing reporters ended up sharing telephones.
-Information was incomplete and contradictory.
+At first, information was incomplete and contradictory.

 The purpose of this blog is not to relate the details of the day’s events, nor do I wish to get bogged down in the various conspiracy theories, some of which persist to this day.
 Many books have been written on the subject, and I can’t possibly cover these topics in a short blog.
 Suffice to say, it was a surreal experience.
 Many emotions swirled through my head – disbelief, denial, fear and uncertainty.
 Who did it?
 Why?
 Was it a single gunman or a conspiracy?
 Was it part of a larger plot?
 Would we go to war?
 These and other questions came to mind.